stmtpls/Best-Japanese-restaurant-in-Austin/ReadMe.md

 And then compared them with the website's current rating method, using the average star rating.

-Performing lift and sentiment analysis regarding the identified issues for both candidates we concluded the following:

 All the steps of the process are thoroughly presented in the project's report.

 ## Tools used